midnightingale/midnightingale/README.md

 ### hello friend 🌸

 Hey!
 I'm Sophie, your friendly neighbourhood creative.
+I'm currently working on the future of education as the founding design engineer at [Aristotle](https://heyaristotle.com/)!
 I studied software engineering @uWaterloo with a specialization in HCI, and I spend my spare code on projects at the intersection of art and tech.
 I also noodle around making music, building things out of dirt, and creating surreal paintings to tickle the senses.

 some highlights:
 - design/product/eng at [schoolhouse.world](https://schoolhouse.world)